 By the mid 70’s, under Head Coach Roberta Ammariti, MSSA had a strong recreational base as well as a team that placed sixth in the nation competition.
 In addition, Lisa Alexander, Olympic Silver medalist for team synchro in the 1996 Olympic Games, was a part of the recreational and pre-competitive programs with MSSA.

 With the construction of the Etobicoke Olympium and the founding of its synchro club, Mississauga returned to a recreational program until 1988 when the next Head Coach, Shauna Press, started a Provincial Competitive program.
 In 1991, the club added a National Team, and in 1992 took over running the Parks and Recreation Synchronized Swimming program for the City of Mississauga.
 This program is now known as the MSSA Satellite program.

-The MSSA has had a Swim Show every year for the past 40 years.
+The MSSA has had a Swim Show every year for the past 40 years, and we continue that tradition today.
 In the early years, men swam and coached with the club, and often parents would do routines and swim them at the show.
-But MSSA has progressed.
-We no longer require that the Swim Show bathing suits be recycled from year to year!
+Although some things have changed, we still have a strong parent community where we foster team spirit and friendship.

-The 2010 season ended with a wonderful banquet and awards night where the success of our teams was celebrated.
-All our teams placed extremely well in their skill categories during the 2010 competitive season, with swimmers and teams improving over the year.
+The 2017 season ended with a wonderful banquet and awards night where the success of our teams was celebrated.
+All our teams performed well in their skill categories during the 2017 competitive season, with swimmers and teams improving over the year.